 In 2016 we were awarded a two-year grant of £26,300 from the Heritage Lottery Fund to undertake excavations on the site and do further research to try to find out more about the original design of the garden and evidence of the layout and internal decoration of the house.
 The team of volunteers have now (May 2018) uncovered a huge amount of information about Baptist Hicks, Jacobean gardens and building, decoration and design.
 This will be distilled into a book to be published later this year, and information not used in the book will be added to an archive on this website.

 Involving local schools

 Local schoolchildren have toured the site on several occasions and were invited to paint, draw, build – imagine – what they think the house and gardens looked like.
 Their efforts were displayed in the Lower Room at the Town Hall during the 2014 exhibition.
 In 2017, two of our volunteers visited local schools to run classes on Elizabethan food and, in particular, the sweetmeats that would have been served in the Banqueting Houses.

 Heritage Open Days: 15th & 16th September 2018

 The Campden House site, including the Banqueting Houses, opened to the public for the last weekend of Heritage Open Days 2018, courtesy of The Landmark Trust.
 CCHS put on a variety of events illustrating Jacobean life.

 The project has now ended, although research is being continued by individual researchers.
-Information about what we uncovered on the digs can be found on our Project Blog.

 We are grateful to The Landmark Trust for permission to work on the site, to the Heritage Lottery Fund and other donors for funding and to Historic England for Scheduled Monument consent.